READING THE CONDITIONS / PLANNING A SWIM

 So we’re looking at Penzance sea front / Penzance Promenade.
 As you can see, by my dodgy scribbles - with a south, southwest or southeast wind, the wind (and chop) will be blowing straight in there.
 A wind strength of 0-10 kmph won’t produce a great deal of chop.
 10-20 kmph will produce a little.
 20km+ will start producing enough ‘chop’ to make the swim far more challenging and far less pleasurable.
 You also need to consider the state of the tide.
 At high tide the water level is half way up the sea wall.
 If chop and swell hits the wall it’ll bounce off and send that chop back out to sea.
 So…if you were swimming at high tide you’d be hit by chop from a few different directions.

 START PLANNING when looking at where to swim you should always start the plan at home on the internet.
 There are a number of different resources that you can use.
-We like ‘Tides4fishing’, there is also Windfinder, Magic Seaweed (soon to have a name change), Windy App, Nautide, local to Cornwall is the free My Coast App (I think they’re starting to roll this out nationwide).
+We like ‘Tides4fishing’, there is also Swimfinder, Windfinder, Magic Seaweed (soon to have a name change), Windy App, Nautide, local to Cornwall is the free My Coast App (I think they’re starting to roll this out nationwide).
 When looking at these resources you should be checking the wind direction and strength, tide times, swell, you can also look at the weather forecast (avoiding any storms/predicted lightning/drastic wind changes…).
 Below, we’ll use the Tides4Fishing website.
+A great starting point would be Swimfinder, which you’ll find towards the bottom of the page.

 In our example at Penzance sea front, we’re looking at a 10am swim.
 The wind will be Northerly, at 31 kmph.
 So, whilst that is a little strong, it’s off-shore for a south facing swim.
 That means that the wind has no opportunity to influence the conditions, in terms of chop, as the wind only hits the water on the shoreline.
 You may think that this wind would push you out to sea…if you swim front crawl, there’s a tiny surface area exposed to the wind.
 This will have minimal impact on the swimmer.
 If you swam head-up breaststroke and you weren’t such a strong swimmer, you have more surface area exposed to the wind.
 This may make it trickier to swim back to shore.
 In this instance, you could plan a high tide swim…so that the harbour wall offers protection from the wind and the off-shore wind blows straight over your head.
 Next we’ll look at swell.
 Swell isn’t so much a factor in Penzance (sometimes local knowledge is crucial).